 The VanEck Morningstar Developed Markets Dividend Leaders UCITS ETF's investment objective is to replicate as closely as possible, before fees and expenses, the price and yield performance of the Morningstar® Developed Markets Large Cap Dividend Leaders Screened Select IndexSM.
 For a further description of the Index see the section entitled Information on the Index below.

 The Sub-fund will normally use a replication strategy by investing directly in the underlying securities of the Index.
 The Company regularly monitors the Sub-fund's tracking accuracy.
 Information relating to the anticipated tracking error is set out in the section entitled Investment Approach.
 For further explanation of the Company's (general) investment policy, see the Base Prospectus.

 The Sub-fund utilises a passive or indexing investment approach (i.e. the Sub-fund will not be actively managed and will seek to replicate the Index).
 In order to seek to achieve its investment objective, the investment policy of the Sub-fund is to invest in a portfolio of securities that as far as possible and practicable consists of the component securities of the Index.
 However, under various circumstances, it may not be practicable and possible to invest in such securities in proportion to their weightings in the Index.
 It is not expected that the Sub-fund would invest in securities outside the Index under normal circumstances.
 In these circumstances, the Sub-fund may use such other techniques including, but not limited to, representative or "optimised" sampling to gain access to stocks which provide economic characteristics similar to the security in the Index.
-There also may be instances, for example if one or more securities are suspended from trading or in situations where the Sub-fund is forced to liquidate particular securities, in which the Manager may choose to overweight a security in the Index, purchase securities not in the Index which the Manager believes are appropriate to substitute for certain securities in the Index or utilise other investment techniques in seeking to replicate, before fees and expenses, the price and yield performance of the Index.
-The Sub-fund may sell securities that are represented in the Index in anticipation of their removal from the Index or purchase securities not represented in the Index in anticipation of their addition to the Index.
+There also may be instances, for example if one or more securities, in which the Manager may choose to overweight a security in the Index, purchase securities not in the Index which the Manager believes are appropriate to substitute for certain securities in the Index or utilise other investment techniques in seeking to replicate, before fees and expenses, the price and yield performance of the Index.
+The Sub-fund may sell securities that are represented in the Index in anticipation of their removal from the Index or purchase securities not replicate in the Index or the Index.